Skip to content

 Audio should be in a conversational tone

-Engaging audio enhances the interest levels of the learners.
-So, make the script conversational.
+Engaging audio enhances the interest levels of the learners and is a key part of effective instructional design strategies.
+To achieve this, make the script conversational.
 A good narration sounds as if a person is talking to another.
 Use words such as oh, wow, really, that’s great, oh no and so on.
-These “emotional words” help your learners connect with situations presented in the course better.
+These “emotional words” help learners connect with the situations presented in the course, making the learning experience more impactful.

 Audio should meet the quality standards